mph-/lcapy/doc/internals.rst

 Assumptions are required to simplify expressions and to help with inverse Laplace transforms.

-There are two types of assumptions.
+There are two types of assumptions:

 1. Assumptions used by SymPy, such as real, positive, etc.
 2. Assumptions used by Lcapy, such as dc, real, causal, etc.